MylieMudaliyar/AdClick_Prediction_CaseStudy/README.md

 The `site_concentration_ratio` feature (time on site ÷ total internet usage) turned out to be one of the strongest engineered signals — users whose site visit represents a focused, intentional session are more likely to convert.

 ### 3. Multi-Model Benchmarking
-Evaluated 5 models under 5-fold stratified cross-validation — not a single train/test split — so comparisons are statistically reliable:
+Evaluated 5 models under 5-fold stratified cross-validation, not a single train/test split — so comparisons are statistically reliable:

 | Model | CV AUC (mean ± std) |
 |---|---|